wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_single_core_computing/io.md

 A task requires 100 MB of input data to be loaded from disk, performs 1 TFlop of computation, and writes some output back to disk.
-A batch of fifty instances of this task is to be run on a computer with a processor capable of 250 GFlop/sec and a disk with R/W bandwidths of 100 MB/sec. *IO and computation are overlapped.* How large can the task output be so that the CPU is still 100% utilized?
+A batch of fifty instances of this task is to be run on a computer with a processor capable of 250 Gflop/sec and a disk with R/W bandwidths of 100 MB/sec. *IO and computation are overlapped.* How large can the task output be so that the CPU is still 100% utilized?
 (ignoring the initial input read and final output write, during which the CPU is necessarily idle).

+---

+#### Suggested activities

+**[Programming #1]**: Implement a program that first reads in all the bytes in a file into an array of bytes in RAM.
+The program then computes and prints out the number of bytes that are equal to 0.
+The program should also print the time spent reading the file into RAM and the time to  compute the result.
+Determine experimentally whether this program is compute- or I/O-intensive.
+You will need to run the program on a sufficiently large file so that you can obtain meaningful results.

+**[Programming #2]**: Modify your program so that it determines which byte value is the most frequent in the file.
+Is this modified program more or less I/O-intensive?
+By how much?